Kawasaki enacts Japan's first bill punishing hate speech | The Japan Times

 Kawasaki, home to one of the largest Korean communities in the greater Tokyo area, seeks to effectively fight discrimination with the ordinance by giving specific examples of what it is trying to stamp out.

-Actions specified include calling for minorities to be expelled from where they live, encouraging physical attacks against them and likening them to something other than a human.
+Actions specified include calling for minorities to be expelled from where they live, encouraging physical attacks against them and pejoratively referring to them as something other than a human.

 Under the ordinance, the city can issue advisories to violators and orders to those found to be repeat offenders.
 If they do not adhere to the orders, the city can disclose their names and addresses, and file criminal complaints against them.

-Each step is taken after a hearing in front of a board of review, and the advisories and orders are limited to six months to address concerns regarding freedom of expression.
+Each step is taken after a hearing in front of a board of review, and the advisories and orders are limited to six months to address concerns over freedom of expression.

-The enactment of the ordinance comes after Kawasaki Mayor Norihiko Fukuda indicated in June that the city will introduce criminal punishments in order to strengthen measures to rein in hate speech.
+Kawasaki Mayor Norihiko Fukuda first indicated in June that the city would introduce criminal punishments in order to strengthen measures to rein in hate speech.

-Hate speech targeting ethnic minorities in Japan has included threats to kill people of certain nationalities and extreme insults or remarks.
+Hate speech targeting ethnic minorities in Japan has included threats to kill people of certain nationalities and severe insults or remarks.